nschyns/nschyns.github.io/about.md

 permalink: /about/
 ---

 This site is designed to provide instructions for carrying out labs with the aim of discovering the main aspects of deploying wireless enterprise networks, using the Cisco 9800 wireless controller.
-This website has been created as part of the instructor led labs for the HEPL (Higher Educatation Institute of "La Province de Liège").
+This website has been created as part of the instructor led labs for the HEPL (Higher Education Institute of "La Province de Liège").
 This is not official Cisco documentation.

 ### References